CatalogueOfLife/coldp/README.md

 #### referenceID
 A referenceID pointing to the Reference table indicating the publication of the type designation.
 Most often this is equivalent to the original names referenceID, but for subsequent designations a later reference should be cited.

+#### pageReferenceID
+An optional microcitation to a specific page within the reference given by referenceID.
+Multiple page references can be given by as a comma concatenated list.

 #### locality
 The type locality.
 Ideally from largest area to smallest.